Google Analytics Data Analysis (BigQuery)

 0 1 2 1.046512 0.213083 2556 2513

-it's important to note that in this dataset, totals.transactionRevenue is recorded in micro-units of the currency.
+It's important to note that in this dataset, totals.transactionRevenue is recorded in micro-units of the currency.
 Therefore we need to divide the sum by 10^6, in order to convert microdollars to dollars.
 The revenue metrics will therefore be calculated as follows:

 %%bigquery